Emmotes/ic_spoilers/docs/season_4.md

 Season 3 will end on 24 May 2023 and there's usually a 2-4 week gap between seasons.
 This means the current guesstimate start for season 4 is early-mid June.

-Given the appearance of skins for Companions of the Hall - all called `Mythic` on 14 June 2023 (a date very close to where I would expect new season skins to appear) - it seems likely that they'll be the focus of season 4.
+Given the appearance of skins for Companions of the Hall - most called `Mythic` on 14 June 2023 (a date very close to where I would expect new season skins to appear) - it seems likely that they'll be the focus of season 4.
 If this is true - that will mean the start date for the season will be 21 June 2023.

 # Theme

 ![Season 4 Portrait](images/portrait_s4.png)

-It appears the season will be based around the Companions of the Hall - and peripherally related champions.
-Specifically Regis Artemis Pwent Catti-brie and Wulfgar.
+It appears the season will be based around the Companions of the Hall - and peripherally related champions - as evidenced by the `Gold Mithral Hall Chest` in the defines.
+These chests will give items for Bruenor Regis Catti-brie Drizzt and Wulfgar - meaning they will likely be the seasonal champions.

+*Note: Do **NOT** expect Bruenor or Drizzt to get a full dismantle.*

 {% comment %}
 ![Season 4 Ad Panel](images/s4_adpanel.png)